gulfiliz/gulfiliz.github.io/_posts/2026-04-09-renormalization-group.md

 $$\mathcal{R}_b: g^* \to g^*$$

 At a fixed point,
-the physics is scale-invariant — it looks the same at all scales.
+the physics is scale-invariant.
+It looks the same at all scales.

 There are two types: